A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization

 \textit{Accepting Trust Region Steps.} As in classical trust region methods, we base the acceptance of the current trust region trial step $z_k + s_k$ on a reduction ratio test ``$\rho_k \geq \eta$'', $\eta > 0$, where

 The ratio $\rho_k$ compares the actual reduction ``$\mathrm{ared}_k$'' (based on the objective function or a suitable merit function) with some model-based predicted reduction ``$\mathrm{pred}_k$''.
-The trial step $z_k + s_k$ is then accepted as a new iterate if this ratio is sufficiently large.
-We are specifically interested in a ratio $\rho_k$ and an acceptance mechanism that can guarantee the following global and local features: \begin{itemize} \item Accumulation points of a sequence generated by our normal map-based approach should be solutions of the equation $\Fnor{z} = 0$ and correspond to stationary points of \cref{eq1-1}. \item The condition ``$\rho_k \geq \eta$'' can be satisfied locally under suitable assumptions and if the involved subproblems are solved with sufficiently high accuracy.
-This should allow transition to the pure semismooth Newton method and to fast local convergence. \end{itemize} Due to the nonsmoothness and potential extended-real valuedness of the objective function $\psi$, the design and correct choice of $\rho_k$ is a challenging task.
-Based on our previous observations, a first potential candidate for the reduction ratio is given by:
+We are specifically interested in an acceptance mechanism that can ensure the following global and local features: \begin{itemize} \item Accumulation points of a sequence generated by the normal map-based approach should be solutions of the equation $\Fnor{z} = 0$. \item The condition ``$\rho_k \geq \eta$'' can be satisfied locally under suitable assumptions and if the involved subproblems are solved with sufficiently high accuracy.
+This should allow transition to fast local convergence. \end{itemize} {Based on the choice of $m_k$ and our previous discussion}, a first potential candidate for the reduction ratio is given by: